 Sonus anticipates amending its previously filed quarterly reports on Form 10-Q for each of the first three quarters of 2003 for the purpose of restating its consolidated financial statements for the first three quarters of 2003 and 2002.
 The restated consolidated financial statements in these amended quarterly reports on Form 10-Q will include significant adjustments.
 Sonus does not anticipate amending its previously filed annual reports on Form 10-K or its quarterly reports on Form 10-Q for any periods prior to 2003.
-The consolidated financial statements and related consolidated financial information contained in previously filed reports for years ended December 31, 2002 and 2001 and for the quarterly reports during 2002 and the first three quarters of 2003 should no longer be relied upon.
+The consolidated financial statements and related consolidated financial information contained in previously filed reports, including for the years ended December 31, 2002 and 2001 and for the quarterly reports during 2002 and the first three quarters of 2003, should no longer be relied upon.

-The following condensed consolidated statement of operations for the three months ended March 31, 2003, on a comparative basis, summarizes the effects of the restatement adjustments on various line items of Sonus' statement of operations.
+The following condensed consolidated statement of operations for the three and six months ended June 30, 2003, on a comparative basis, summarizes the effects of the restatement adjustments on various line items of Sonus' statement of operations.